dechowjack/ClusterComputingWorkshop/P1_Basics.md

 /afs/cas.unc.edu/users/j/l/jldechow
 ```

 Here we use command `readlink` to print the value of a `symlink` with the flag `-f` to ensure that if there are nested symlinks, they all print their full path.
+The important thing to take away here is that no matter where you are on the cluster, you can always return to the home directory with `cd ~`.

 ### 3.2 Understanding the available resources
 Let's revisit the splash text printed by the River Cluster when we first `ssh` into the remote machine.